jpodgorny/xsstokes_torus/README.md

 In this case of xsstokes_torus, it is reflection from a toroidal structure, representing an opaque AGN torus illuminated by a central hot X-ray corona.
-More details on the reflection model that was computed using the routine torus_integrator.py are given in Podgorný J. et al. (in prep.).
-Apart from the incident polarisation degree and angle, the model then also depends on observer's inclination angle, the B switch that allows to compute reflection below the torus equator (yes/no), the transformed half-opening angle of the torus (see Podgorný J. et al., in prep., for details), the primary power-law index Gamma, the position angle on the sky, and the overall Dopler shift.
+More details on the reflection model that was computed using the routine torus_integrator.py are given in Podgorný J. et al. (2024).
+Apart from the incident polarisation degree and angle, the model then also depends on observer's inclination angle, the B switch that allows to compute reflection below the torus equator (yes/no), the transformed half-opening angle of the torus (see Podgorný J. et al., 2024, for details), the primary power-law index Gamma, the position angle on the sky, and the overall Dopler shift.
 No relativistic effects inside the system are taken into account.
 All components are static.
 The central source